-With the new year in full swing, it’s time to take a fresh new look at your 2018 marketing strategy.
-Whether you’re a local business or a national brand, your marketing plan for this year should definitely include paid search advertising.
-Paid search can get complicated, and with everything going on this time of year, reevaluating your digital strategy can seem overwhelming.
-So, we’ve taken it back to the basics of paid search so you can make sure you’re starting the year off on a good note.
+Whether you’re a local business or a national brand, your marketing plan should definitely include paid search advertising.
+Paid search can get complicated, and with the constant changes and search engine updates, reevaluating your digital strategy can seem overwhelming.
+So, we’ve taken it back to the basics of paid search with some essential tips you need to know.

 Keywords are the core of paid search.
 It’s extremely important to consistently research which keywords your customers are using (at least quarterly).
 By creating and updating your keyword list, it will increase your chances of appearing in search results.
 For local businesses, it’s especially important to include location-based keywords so you can increase your chances of your ads showing to local searchers.
 If you’re a plumber in Dallas, make sure to add “near me” and “Dallas” to your keyword list.